opensearch-project/OpenSearch/CONTRIBUTING.md

 ## Ways to Contribute

-**Please note:**  OpenSearch is a fork of [Elasticsearch 7.10.2](https://github.com/elastic/elasticsearch), and is currently in a pre-alpha state, so it's still very much a work in progress.
+**Please note:**  OpenSearch is a fork of [Elasticsearch 7.10.2](https://github.com/elastic/elasticsearch), and is currently in an early beta state, so it's still very much a work in progress.
 If you do find references to Elasticsearch (outside of attributions and copyrights!) please [open an issue](https://github.com/opensearch-project/OpenSearch/issues)

 ### Bug Reports